-For 7 series and Zynq-7000 families it depends on the type of I/O used: HR I/O supports RGMII at 2.5V or lower and HP I/O only supports 1.8V or lower.
+For 7 series and Zynq-7000 families, the voltage standard used depends on the type of I/O used: HR I/O supports RGMII at 2.5V or lower and HP I/O only supports 1.8V or lower.
 Despite this being the defined RGMII voltage most PHYs require 2.5V and therefore an external voltage converter is required to interoperate with any multi-standard PHY for RGMII.